OpenEvalProject/evals/manuscripts/elife-59811/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/59811/elife-59811-fig3-v1.jpg)

-**Figure 3.:** C, D) and funnel symptoms at follow-up (A, B) in the 22q11DS sample.(A) Impaired tolerance to daily stress at follow-up acts as a funnel by broadly mediating the effects of baseline of thought disturbances on follow-up affective symptoms and of baseline affective symptoms on follow-up thought disturbances.
+**Figure 3.:** (A) Impaired tolerance to daily stress at follow-up acts as a funnel by broadly mediating the effects of baseline of thought disturbances on follow-up affective symptoms and of baseline affective symptoms on follow-up thought disturbances.
 (B) Reduced occupational functioning at follow-up, acted as a funnel by broadly mediating the effects of negative, disorganized symptoms and ADHD symptoms at baseline on the persistence of negative and disorganized symptoms at follow-up.
 (C) BPRS guilt at baseline acts as a gateway by mediating the effects of affective symptoms at baseline on both affective and thought disturbance symptoms at follow-up.
 (D) SIPS Odd Behavior acted as a gateway by broadly mediating the effects of negative symptoms at baseline on both disorganized and negative symptoms at follow-up.

 Our approach also identified six symptoms at follow-up, that were broadly affected by psychopathology at baseline, and that can hence be conceptualized as funnels of psychopathology.
 Two of these funnel symptoms were captured disorganization and were represented by bizarre behavior and conceptual disorganization, and mostly mediated the effects of prior disorganization symptoms.
 Two more were represented by negative symptoms such as BPRS blunted effect and SIPS occupational functioning, which were located on the right side of the graph and appeared to importantly mediated the effects of negative and disorganized symptoms and ADHD symptoms at baseline on the persistence of negative and disorganized symptoms at follow-up (see Figure 3B).
 A final funnel was represented by SIPS reduced tolerance to normal stress, which located left side of the graph appeared important in mediating the effects of baseline of thought disturbances on follow-up affective symptoms and of baseline affective symptoms on follow-up thought disturbances (see Figure 3A).

 As a confirmatory analysis, we also constructed multilayer temporal networks, employing Spearman’s rank correlations, which are displayed in Appendix 1—figure 3.
 Results pointed to a strong similarity of networks reconstructed from Pearson versus Spearman correlations, both in terms of the loading of symptoms across the two main network dimensions and in terms of longitudinal centrality of individual symptoms.
 Still, while most symptoms were identified as longitudinal hubs in both networks, conceptual disorganization at follow-up was identified as a significant longitudinal Hub, after correction for multiple comparisons, only in the Pearson correlation network.
 Baseline symptoms of suspiciousness and impaired tolerance and follow-up symptoms of somatic disturbance and mannerisms were significant only in Spearman networks.

-## Structure of multilayer symptom networks and longitudinal clinical pathways of vulnerability in NEURAPRO sample
+### Structure of multilayer symptom networks and longitudinal clinical pathways of vulnerability in NEURAPRO sample

 While the variance explained by the first two dimensions was lower in the NEURAPRO sample, we still observed a significant negative correlation between the Euclidean distance separating symptoms and the empirically observed correlation strength (R=−0.249, p<0.000; see Figure 2D), observed for both cross-sectional associations between symptoms at baseline (R=−0.249, p<0.0001) or at follow-up (R=−0.238, p<0.0001), and for longitudinal associations between symptoms at baseline and at follow-up (R=−0.135, p<0.0001).
 As shown in Appendix 1—figure 10B, such associations between Euclidean distance and correlation strength remained significant even after restricting data range by excluding negative correlations.
 This suggests that spatial embedding of symptoms according to the two main eigenvectors still offered a meaningful characterization of the interaction between individual symptoms.